The Bent Theatre: Shows

 The Bent's shows generally run for about 90 minutes with a brief intermission separating two halves.
 They primarily perform shortform improvisation, a series of short scenes or games featuring MC interaction and multiple audience suggestions.

 The MC is often the writer of the show, who selects the games, the actors, the background stories and the type of suggestions to ask the audiences.
 The members who most often write and MC the shows are Jenn Horne and Andy Davis.
 Recently, more people have begun writing shows, particularly the parodies.
 Patrick Kilmer directed The Wizard of Oz, Alex Modic directed Harry Potter and Aaron Gilley directed Casino Royale.

-Workshops

-The Bent Theatre offers improv workshops.
-The classes last 9–12 weeks and give a year's membership in the troupe, with free admission to all shows and workshops.
+They currently perform the first Monday of every month at Decipher Brewing in Charlottesville as of 2025.

 The Smart Asps

 The Smart Asps was the teen improv group founded by Jenn Horne shortly after the Bent Theatre was formed.
 The group performed several shows and grew to more thanr a dozen members before disbanding in 2007.
 Two of its members, Ben Cole and Michael Abraham, joined the Bent Theatre and have been regular cast members since.